roudox/moonraker/README.md

 });
 ```

 Each page has a url, some elements and any convenient methods that you may require.
-Like the home page example above, urls should be relative to your 'baseUrl' set in your config, but "external" pages can also be used by using a full url.

 Elements are found by css selector and return a selenium web-element which can be interacted with as [per usual](https://code.google.com/p/selenium/wiki/WebDriverJs).
+A full reference can be found [below](#page-object-reference).

 You can then use your page objects in your step definitions: